-- Throughout all stages of the works, the site will be kept clean and tidy, with materials, equipment, plant and wastes appropriately stored, reducing the landscape and visual effects as much as possible. - The working area will be appropriately reinstated following works. - The felled vegetation will be chipped and removed from the site and/or stockpiled into habitat piles away from the roadside. - Works will avoid encroaching on land and areas where work is not required or is not permitted.
+• Throughout all stages of the works, the site will be kept clean and tidy, with materials, equipment, plant and wastes appropriately stored, reducing the landscape and visual effects as much as possible.

+- The working area will be appropriately reinstated following works. - All felled vegetation will be chipped and removed from the site. - Works will avoid encroaching on land and areas where work is not required or is not permitted.
 This includes general works, storage of equipment/containers and parking. - Where applicable, upon completion of the works, any damage to the local landscape shall be reinstated as much as is practicable. - The site will be left clean and tidy following construction.